“It’s hard to be a couch potato when Tonal is right there next to your television,” says one member.

 If you live in a cramped urban apartment or a small home, you don’t need us to tell you it’s hard to fit all your stuff into limited space.
-When organizing your closet feels like a game of Tetris, you can’t even imagine finding extra space for another pair of shoes, never mind a piece of gym equipment.
-But with Tonal, making room for a personal home gym is easier than you think.
+When organizing your closet feels like a game of Tetris, you can’t imagine adding in another pair of shoes, never mind an exercise machine.
+But with Tonal’s compact home gym equipment, making room for a personal home gym in a small space is easier than you think.

-Finding a spot for your Tonal when you’re low on square footage may seem tricky, but these four nifty installations will show you that with a bit of imagination, you can fit one in just about any space.
+Finding a spot for your Tonal when you’re low on square footage or in a small apartment may seem tricky, but these six nifty installations will show you that with a bit of imagination, you can fit one in just about any space.

-Turn a spare room into a stealthy gym space.
+Turn a spare room into a stealthy compact home gym space.

 Work around furniture with Tonal’s adjustable arms.